aspencoyle/aspencoyle.github.io/_posts/2024-12-01-December_posts.md

 Tomorrow: won't be able to accomplish a ton, since I've got two labs to teach.
 But I'll record a practice presentation, send it to Steven, get some feedback that way!

+**Thursday, December 5th**

+Taught my last lab here at UW!!
+It was a good one - had a student give me some chocolate as a thanks, which was very sweet.
+Also finished all my grading for FISH 250, so it's all thesis from here on out!!

+Thesis updates: I made some minor edits on the thesis, did a practice presentation, and sent it over to Steven for a review.

+I also fully updated my actual thesis to reflect all of Chelsea and Steven's later edits!
+It should be totally set now for submission (pending my presentation).

+Tomorrow's goal is just to practice the hell out of my presentation!

 Goals:
     - Edit thesis presentation